Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 Possessing a hammer of a left foot, Ilicic starred for Palermo for three seasons, scoring 25 goals and registering 18 assists in just over a century of appearances.

 The powerful forward’s form didn’t go unnoticed and in 2013, he moved on, joining Fiorentina, where he became an integral member of the team before moving to Atalanta in the summer of 2017.
-The 32-year-old played a key role last season as the Goddess achieved Champions League football for the second consecutive year, aiding the growth of the club.
+The 33-year-old played a key role as the Goddess achieved Champions League football for the third consecutive year, aiding the growth of the club.

 Forward: Paulo Dybala